parrot-stream/docker-impala/README.md

 ### Description
 ___

-This image runs [*Apache Impala*](https://impala.incubator.apache.org/) on HDFS.
+This image runs [*Cloudera Impala*](https://www.cloudera.com/products/open-source/apache-hadoop/impala.html) distribution on HDFS.

-The *latest* tag of this image is build with the Cloudera Impala distribution.

 You can pull it with: